Samoray-l337/Stringiful/README.md

 ### stringify

-The main function of stringiful package, this is where all the magic happen.
+The main function of stringiful package, this is where all the magic happens.

 the function will get any Object (with couple of options) and return the beautiful string representation of it.